PennLINC/FlywheelTools/Paper.md

 ## `flaudit`

 The second module is a Flywheel project auditor, aptly named `flaudit`.
-The module is intended to give Flywheel users a view from 10,000 feet of their entire Flywheel project, including a comprehensive visualisation of what scanning sequences were collected and their parameters, how each sequence is curated into a BIDS valid dataset, what gears ran analyses and their runtimes and success rates, and an enumeration of the various analysis workflows that have been run on each session **[IMAGE]()**.
-This information is compiled in an HTML report that is portable and can be opened in the Flywheel UI or in any web browser.
+The module is intended to give Flywheel users a broad overview of their entire Flywheel project.
+Features of this overview include a comprehensive visualization of scanning sequences and their parameters; the corresponding BIDS curated result of each sequence; an enumeration of gear analyses and their runtimes and success rates; and a visualization of the various analysis workflows run on each session **[IMAGE]()**.
+This information is compiled in a portable HTML report that can be opened in the Flywheel UI or in any web browser.

 ### Architecture & Design